''"Take it! I'm supposed to be the one who laughs last

 - In Girls und Panzer, the girls of Oarai Academy, the only shown high school that does not have a national theme, wear them as their school uniform.

 - Takiko Okuda aka the Genbu no Miko, who is from the Japan of The Roaring Twenties, wears hakama to her new school in the countryside.
 According to Word of God, however, she used to wear the (very recently implemented) fuku when she lived in Tokyo.

 - While Shinichi, Ran and Sonoko go to a highschool that prefers the blazer style, the junior high they used to go to had the gakuran and fuku.
 Akako, Aoko, Kaitou and Hakuba's own school still uses seifuku (a dark blue one) and gakuran.

 - In the Detective Koshien mini arc, the highschool aged amateur sleuths are asked to wear their school uniforms.
-Hakuba wears normal clothes that do look a bit like a school outfit, Tokitsu puts on a blazer uniform, Heiji wears his aforementioned gakuran... and seeing Koshimizu in a blue seifuku with a white scarf reveals to Conan, Hakuba and Heiji that she isn't a boy.
+Hakuba wears normal clothes that do look a bit like a school outfit, Tokitsu puts on a light blue blazer uniform, Heiji wears the aforementioned gakuran... and seeing Koshimizu in a blue seifuku with a white scarf reveals to Conan, Hakuba and Heiji that she isn't a boy.
 It's a plot point: Koshimizu is actually 20 years old, but uses her old seifuku to make herself look younger and blend in better.

 - Youko, a one-time character who tried to pass herself as Shinichi's girlfriend to rope him into helping her rescue a kidnapped boy whom she was babysitting was wearing a white and blue seifuku.